gherlein/client-w-mcp/client/README.md

 }
 ```

-### 2. OpenAI Client Core Engine
+### 2. Anthropic Client Core Engine

-The `OpenAIClient` serves as the central orchestrator:
+The `AnthropicClient` serves as the central orchestrator:

 ```mermaid
 block-beta